aw-junaid/Quantum-Mechanics/README.md

 - [Quantum Computing for Everyone](https://www.amazon.com/Quantum-Computing-Everyone-Mit-Press/dp/0262539535) - Introduction into topics such as qubits, entanglement, and quantum teleportation for the general reader.
 - [Quantum Computing for the Quantum Curious](https://link.springer.com/book/10.1007%2F978-3-030-61601-4) - Freely available quantum computing textbook aimed at high school students, undergraduate students and the general public.
 - [Quantum Computing in Action](https://www.manning.com/books/quantum-computing-in-action) - For Java developers at all levels who want an early start in quantum computing.
 - [Understanding Quantum Technologies](https://www.oezratty.net/wordpress/2021/understanding-quantum-technologies-2021/) - Excellent Book which provides a 360 degree approach of quantum technologies encompassing all dimensions.

-## Popular Science
+### Popular Science
 - [Quantum Computing Since Democritus](https://www.amazon.com/Quantum-Computing-since-Democritus-Aaronson/dp/0521199565) - A cute introduction to quantum computing and computational complexity theory.
 It is intended for the widest possible target audience, and contains some topics of relevance to philosophy.
 - [Seth Lloyd.
-Programming the Universe_ A Quantum Computer Scientist Takes on the Cosmos](https://www.amazon.com/Programming-Universe-Quantum-Computer-Scientist-ebook/dp/B000GCFBP6) - What if the universe is a giant quantum computer?
-It takes the reader throuogh a journey of computational model of the universe and its implications on physics.
+Programming the Universe: A Quantum Computer Scientist Takes on the Cosmos](https://www.amazon.com/Programming-Universe-Quantum-Computer-Scientist-ebook/dp/B000GCFBP6) - What if the universe is a giant quantum computer?
+It takes the reader through a journey of the computational model of the universe and its implications on physics.
 - [The Fabric of Reality: The Science of Parallel Universes and Its Implications](https://www.amazon.com/Fabric-Reality-Parallel-Universes-Implications/dp/014027541X) - It is of philosophical spirit, about revealing a unified fabric of reality explanation.
+- [The Age of Quantum](https://www.amazon.com/Age-Quantum-Revolution-Quantum-Computing/dp/1785786428) - A look at how the quantum revolution will transform everything from computing to medicine and beyond.

 ## Videos

+*Lectures, talks, and video series for visual learners.*

+### Lecture Series
+- [Ph/CS 219A at Caltech: Quantum Computation](https://www.youtube.com/playlist?list=PL0ojjrEqIyPy-1RRD8cTD_lF1hflo89Iu) - Lectures for the first term of a course on quantum computation taught at Caltech in Fall 2020, by John Preskill.
+- [Quantum Computation and Information at CMU](https://www.youtube.com/playlist?list=PLm3J0oaFux3YL5qLskC6xQ24JpMwOAeJz) - A series of lectures on quantum computing by [Professor O'Donnell at CMU](https://www.cs.cmu.edu/~odonnell/quantum18/).
+- [Quantum Computing for the Determined](https://www.youtube.com/playlist?list=PL1826E60FD05B44E4) - A series of lectures on quantum computing basics by [Michael Nielsen](http://michaelnielsen.org/).

+### Talks & Tutorials
 - [Anastasia Marchenkova](https://www.youtube.com/channel/UCzaYH6WeohiHKj3Ih_GdZdQ) - Youtube channel focusing on quantum computing topics and general technology.
 - [Circuit Sessions](https://www.youtube.com/watch?v=Omv-bPvQ3E8&list=PLOFEBzvs-VvrRlVz7wqaqmaMZj_ZK2Afe) - Qiskit series exploring the value and use of quantum circuits through a lecture series by academics and industry researchers.
 - [Coding with Qiskit video series](https://www.youtube.com/playlist?list=PLOFEBzvs-Vvp2xg9-POLJhQwtVktlYGbY) - YouTube video series showing how to write quantum algorithms.
 - [Introduction to Quantum Programming](https://skillsmatter.com/skillscasts/11929-programming-the-world-s-first-quantum-computers-using-forest) - The why and how of quantum programming with a focus on the Python Forest SDK from Rigetti.
-- [Ph/CS 219A at Caltech: Quantum Computation](https://www.youtube.com/playlist?list=PL0ojjrEqIyPy-1RRD8cTD_lF1hflo89Iu) - Lectures for the first term of a course on quantum computation taught at Caltech in Fall 2020, by John Preskill.
 - [Quantum Computing for Computer Scientists](https://www.youtube.com/watch?v=F_Riqjdh2oM) - Microsoft Research Talk on introductory quantum computing for computer scientists.
 Duration: 1 hour, 28 minutes.
-- [Quantum Computing for the Determined](https://www.youtube.com/playlist?list=PL1826E60FD05B44E4) - A series of lectures on quantum computing basics by [Michael Nielsen](http://michaelnielsen.org/).
-- [Quantum Computation and Information at CMU](https://www.youtube.com/playlist?list=PLm3J0oaFux3YL5qLskC6xQ24JpMwOAeJz) - A series of lectures on quantum computing by [Professor O'Donnell at CMU](https://www.cs.cmu.edu/~odonnell/quantum18/).
 - [Quantum Impact](https://www.youtube.com/playlist?list=PLFPUGjQjckXFsOEBvvaDeIk5GxctP0ZhX) - Understand how quantum computing can help scientists solve some of the world's most challenging problems such as land optimisation.
 - [Quantum Computing Seminar Series](https://www.youtube.com/watch?v=iKgysY097Ok&list=PLOFEBzvs-Vvr0uEoGFo08n4-WrM_8fft2) - Qiskit series discussing recent research.
 - [Quantum Mechanics by PBS Space Time](https://www.youtube.com/playlist?list=PLsPUh22kYmNCGaVGuGfKfJl-6RdHiCjo1) - YouTube playlist targeting a wide audience with generic concepts around Quantum Mechanics and Computing.
+- [Quantum Computing Concepts](https://www.youtube.com/playlist?list=PLNm6E8cdbExpFdAgSlVXKt07PK22N6o2Z) - A series of short, easy-to-understand videos on quantum computing basics.

 ## Community

+*Forums, Slack channels, and social groups for discussion and networking.*

 - [D-Wave Leap Community](https://support.dwavesys.com/hc/en-us/community/topics) - D-Wave System's Leap Community Forum.
 - [IBM Q Community](https://community.qiskit.org/) - IBM Q Community page with list of upcoming events and latest programs.
 - [IBM Q Qiskit Community](https://qiskit.slack.com/) - Slack Channel for Qiskit and quantum computing discussions.
 - [Mike & Ike Subreddit](https://www.reddit.com/r/MikeAndIke/) - Discussion about the book Quantum Computation and Quantum Information.
 - [Pennylane Discussion Forum](https://discuss.pennylane.ai/) - Discussion forum for quantum machine learning, both using simulations and on near term hardware.
 - [Quantum Computing Slack Community](https://quantum-computing.herokuapp.com/) - Slack channels for discussion of quantum computing.
 - [Quantum Computing StackExchange](http://quantumcomputing.stackexchange.com/) - Question and answer site for quantum computing.